 Kits come standard with a total of seven spray points (4x 30cc + 3x 50cc nozzles) for even distribution across the cooler's frontal area.
 Plumbing may be attached to the inside of a bumper skin, through grill slats, or attached to the bumper rebar with great ease and functional convenience.
 The farther the spray points are from the cooler surface, the better it works.

 Each spray tee holds one high-atomization misting nozzle.

 Results from 350hp 1.8T with front mount intercooler and two spray heads: Test involved multiple heat cycles at 30 - 65mph average road speeds.

 Each PeaceKeeper kit comes complete with a pump (1.25A/15W), seven spray tees, seven nozzles (total of 270cc/minute flow), mounting hardware, over 15' of flexible hose, checkvalve, and tank tap.
 Switching it is up to you.
 We suggest a Boost Trigga, if you anticipate periodic heavy boost with brief cooling intervals.
-For continuous use under pressure (e.g. aggresive backroad driving), opt for (or add) our HOTSWITCH.
 For the ultimate in automated precision, combine with the incredible Cortex EBC!